Waveform degeneracy of binary systems and Lagrange three-body systems: Waveform Degeneracy

-Now, equations \eqref{eq:octDegeneracy_matchQuad_plus}--\eqref{eq:octDegeneracy_matchPhase_plus} and equations \eqref{eq:octDegeneracy_matchQuad_cross}--\eqref{eq:octDegeneracy_matchPhase_cross} dictate the 0.5PN degeneracy in the plus mode and in the cross mode, respectively.
 Ultimately, what we need is degeneracy in both polarization modes---that is, the parameter values such that the 0.5PN waveforms are degenerate in both polarization modes, making the systems indistinguishable regardless of the polarization mode detected.
 To obtain such parameter values, we begin by observing that equations \eqref{eq:octDegeneracy_match_omega_cross} and \eqref{eq:octDegeneracy_match_3omega_cross} satisfy

 Using equation \eqref{eq:3B_massRatioSum}, we get $\beta_1 = 1/6$.
 This value will always satisfy equations \eqref{eq:octDegeneracy_match_omega_cross} and \eqref{eq:octDegeneracy_match_3omega_cross} regardless of the value of $r_{\mathrm{(3B)}}$ and $M_{\mathrm{(3B)}}$, and as long as $\sin(2\iota_{(\mathrm{3B})}) \neq 0$.